Turkey is one of the most underrated countries in the world.

 If you’re an older traveller and put off by the thought of nights spent in hostels, you shouldn’t be!
 Private rooms are usually very quiet and clean, and most hostels are modern, safe, and centrally located.
 They tend to have a little more personality than generic hotels, and the staff are fantastic at offering kickass travel advice.
 As long as you check the reviews of any hostel before booking it to make sure nobody refers to it as a party hostel, you’re all good to make a booking there.
 I use HostelWorld to find the cheapest hostels.

 Airbnb is another option you might want to keep in mind, as staying in a private room with a local on Airbnb can often work out to be as affordable as a night in a hostel.
 You’ll be looking at around €25-30 a night for a private room on Airbnb and €50 a night for the entire apartment.
 I stayed in three different Airbnb apartments in Istanbul and one in Fethiye, and they were a fantastic way to live like a local in a lovely neighbourhood.
-You can find Airbnb apartments in Turkey here and score $35 off your first booking by signing up through my affiliate link.
+You can find Airbnb apartments in Turkey here.

 And, of course, there are always hotels, which will usually start at around €50 a night.
 You’ll have slightly more luxury and comfort in hotels, so it’s up to you to work out whether this is worth the additional expense.
 I always use Booking to find guesthouses and hotels when I travel.

 How to Save Money on Transportation in Turkey